MurhafSousli/ngx-highlightjs/README.md

 ### OPTION 2: Import `HighlightModule` in a feature module

-You probably don't want to load this library in the root module, you can lazy load it by importing it in your feature module, however Highlight.js languages has to be registered in the root module.
+You probably don't want to load this library in the root module, you can lazy load it by importing it in your feature module, however Highlight.js languages has to be registered in the root module

 ```ts
 import { HighlightModule } from 'ngx-highlightjs';